Fry up breakfast

 I was also inspired by this recent 35MMC post on “1950s Motion Picture Aesthetics” that talked about film-derived photographic inspiration and influences.
 And I’ve already written about my other conscious and unconscious influences here.

-The two movies that immediately came to mind when I started thinking about my filmic influences were Alphaville by Jean-Luc Goddard (1965), and La Jetee by Chris Marker (1962).
+The two movies that immediately came to mind when I started thinking about my filmic influences were Alphaville by Jean-Luc Godard (1965), and La Jetee by Chris Marker (1962).
 There are others, but these are the ones that have most impacted how my photographs look.

 Cloud